-The basic plan is free for the first 14-days.
+The basic plan is free for the first 14 days.
 After that, it costs $1.99 per user per month with 25G of storage.
 After the first 90 days, it goes up to $2.99 per user.
 However, Rackspace requires a minimum monthly spend of $10 (3 user accounts).

-Rackspace Email Plus includes Mobile Sync capabilities and 30G of online cloud storage for $3.99 per user per month.
+Rackspace Email Plus includes Mobile Sync capabilities and 30 GB of online cloud storage for $3.99 per user per month.
 You can access Rackspace Email via a web application or MS Outlook.

 Email Archiving and Microsoft Office costs extra.

-- $1.99 per user per month with a minimum spend of $10
+- $2.99 per user per month with a minimum spend of $10

-- 25G storage
+- 25 GB storage